V 8.0, Nov 2013 Go to latest version

 There is also DataViewer which provides visualization (scanpaths, heatmaps, movie playback and 2D graphs) of EyeLink eye movements data, and allows extracting a large number of dependent measures for all areas of eye movement research.

 OpenSesame is a platform-independent, free, graphical experiment builder.
 OpenSesame provides an easy to use, point-and-click interface for creating psychological experiments.
 In addition to a powerful sketchpad for creating visual stimuli, OpenSesame features a sampler and synthesizer for sound playback.
-For more complex tasks, OpenSesame supports Python scripting using the built-in editor with syntax highlighting.
+For more complex tasks, OpenSesame supports Python scripting, using the built-in editor with syntax highlighting.
 OpenSesame is freely available under the General Public Licence.
 There are download packages for Windows, Mac, and Linux.
-Here is more.
+There are a support forum and discussions about timing and Python.

 The Wiener Testsystem is a versatile, comprehensive system for professional psychological diagnostics including some of visual function testing, for application in driving fitness, aviation, personality, selection of personell, etc.